qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 Notice how you can just add the requirement in a CommandTree by adding it to the argument block where you also define the next arguments and the executor.

-However, when modifying the behaviour of an argument in a CommandAPICommand you have to add an extra block where you can implement the additional behaviour.
+However, when modifying the behavior of an argument in a CommandAPICommand you have to add an extra block where you can implement the additional behaviour.

 ### Adding requirements to commands

 Expanding on the previous example where we added a requirement to a single argument, we now also want to add a requirement to a whole command.

-This works similar to how argument behaviour is modified in a CommandTree:
+This works similar to how argument behavior is modified in a CommandTree:

 :::tabs key:dsl-usage-page
 ===CommandTree